AliFarghadan/RSVD-LU/README.md

 ### Installation

-The installation process follows the steps outlined in the [RSVD-$\Delta t$ README](../Resolvent-analysis/README.md), with variations in source codes and input variables due to algorithmic differences.
-Refer to the [RSVD-$\Delta t$ README](../Resolvent-analysis/README.md) for installation instructions.
+The installation process follows the steps outlined in the RSVD-Delta-t README, with variations in source codes and input variables due to algorithmic differences.
+Refer to the [RSVD-Delta-t README](https://github.com/AliFarghadan/RSVD-Delta-t/tree/Resolvent-analysis/README.md) for installation instructions.

 ### Additional Dependency: MUMPS